 Windows could not configure one or more system components

-This particular error – Windows could not configure one or more system components, appears during Windows 10 upgrade is related with IIS or Internet Information Services on Windows 10.
+This particular error – Windows could not configure one or more system components, appears during Windows Upgrade and is related to IIS or Internet Information Services on Windows 11/10.
 For some reason, it restricts installation, causing a bottleneck.
 Let’s see how we can fix this error:

 - Remove IIS from Windows Features